inmanta/examples/vendors/README.md

 * `deploy` is the intended action.
 You can use `compile` to sanity check your configuration without applying anything on the device.
 * `-f main.cf` specifies the location of the main configuration file.

-When the deployment is done successfully, you can SSH to the device and verify its configuration.
+When the deployment is successfully done, you can SSH to the device and verify its configuration.

 ## Supported Platforms